 You may need to make private use adjustments in your GST returns.
 For more information about GST adjustments go to ird.govt.nz/gst-adjustments

-Ride sharing drivers
+Ride-sharing drivers

-If you're providing driving services through an online marketplace operator (also known as digital platform operators) you will need to tell them if you are GST registered or not.
+If you're providing driving services through an online marketplace (also known as a digital platform) you will need to tell them if you are GST registered or not.

 If you are GST registered